Video title

 Time taken: 7-8 hours

-If you have opted for the transport arranged by Bikat Adventures, please report at Laddoo Gopal Restaurant located on the Sevoke Road near the 2 Mile Check Post to board your vehicle leaving to Yuksom.
+If you have opted for the transport arranged by Bikat Adventures, please report at Laddoo Gopal Restaurant located on the Sevoke Road near the 2 Mile Check Post at 10 AM to board your vehicle leaving to Yuksom.

 In case, you are traveling on your own to Yuksom, this article could come in handy in planning your route.